HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image133.png)

-**Note**: The new data amount today is a description of the change of business data volume in the cluster from 0 a.m. today to the current time.
+**Note:** The new data amount today is a description of the change of business data volume in the cluster from 0 a.m. today to the current time.
 If it is negative, it means that the data amount is less than that at 0 a.m.

 - Page data is updated once every hour.
 - The data is cleared at 0 a.m. every day.